What are the best ways to increase HDL (good cholesterol)?

 There are a number of ways for you to raise your good cholesterol levels.

-Eating more fish and especially fish that is high in the good fats like tuna, salmon, halibut and red snapper.
+Eat more fish and especially fish that are high in the good fats, like tuna, salmon, halibut, and red snapper.
 Fill your plate with veggies and fresh foods.
 Higher fiber diets can help also.
-Eating legumes like beans, peas, soybeans and peanuts have been linked with changes in cholesterol profile.
-Eat whole grain cereal for breakfast like oatmeal, bran flakes or shredded wheat and bran.
+Eating legumes, like beans, peas, soybeans, and peanuts have been linked with improvements in cholesterol profile.
+Eat whole grain cereal for breakfast, like oatmeal, bran flakes, or shredded wheat and bran.

 It has also been shown that eating a lower calorie diet can help raise good cholesterol levels: